opnfv/fuel/docs/installation-instruction.rst

 ========================================================================================================
-OPNFV Installation instruction for the Brahmaputra release of OPNFV when using Fuel as a deployment tool
+OPNFV Installation instruction for the Colorado release of OPNFV when using Fuel as a deployment tool
 ========================================================================================================

 License